jst-seminar-rostlab-tum/wfp-hungermap-docs/docs/frontend/accordions.md

               )}
           )
 ```
-Same thing happen if the content is a chart then we just have to call same like Card but instead of CustomCard we need to write the name of the chart for example like this `<LineChart>`.
+The same thing happens if the content is a chart.
+We just need to call it the same way as a Card, but instead of `<CustomCard>`, we use the name of the chart, for example, `<LineChart>`.